 The GI Cancer Institute and the Gusty Challenge are business names used by the AGITG.
 The GI Cancer Institute is the charity arm of the AGITG and, together with the Gusty Challenge, raises money for the clinical trials undertaken by the AGITG.

-We may collect personal information about you that is necessary for the purpose of conducting fundraising, community support programs and events, including the Gusty Challenge and programs run by the GI Cancer Institute.
+We may collect personal information about you that is necessary for the purpose of our activities, such as registering members, conducting fundraising, and conducting community support programs and events, including the Gusty Challenge and programs run by the GI Cancer Institute.

 The types of personal information we collect and hold include: